DoDAO-io/dodao-defi-course/generated/questions/derivatives.md

 ---

-##### Which of the following properties of futures contract do not enchance the liquidity of a futures contract?
+##### A long call option represents ....... nature of the trader?

-- [ ]  Standardized contracts
+- [ ]  Bearish
-- [ ]  Traded up until maturity
+- [x]  Bullish
-- [ ]  Not tied to one specific type of bon
+- [ ]  Not Bearish
-- [x]  Marked to market daily
+- [ ]  Not Bullish

-Hint: Futures contract have high liquidity due to standardisation and non-specifity towards any bonds.
+Hint: NoHint

-Explanation: Futures contracts are marked to the market daily but this does not affect their liquidity.
+Explanation: A long call option represent the bullish nature of the trader because they bet that the price of the option will rise in the future time period.

 Sub Topics: types-of-derivatives